jjYBdx4IL/ajax-solnotes/README.md

   * Subdirs are allowed.
   * Everything starting with a dot ('.') is ignored, incl. directories.
 All files larger than 1 MB are being ignored, too.
 Links are *not* followed.
 * Uses [Solr](https://solr.apache.org/) for *live search*.
 Beware: Solr is a bit of bloatware, but it's also doing everything we need.
 If you find a leaner substring indexer, you are welcome to add the backend support for it.
-* [Node.js](https://nodejs.org/) server script feeds the Solr indexer at startup with all files currently in the repository.
+* [Node.js](https://nodejs.org/) server script feeds the Solr indexer at startup (using [solr-client](https://github.com/lbdremy/solr-node-client#readme)) with all files currently in the repository.
 It also submits to solr every update it writes to that repository and keeps it up-to-date.
 * The [jQuery/Ajax client](https://jquery.com/) directly talks to Solr to get live search results.
 Only writes (note updates/deletions) go to the Node.js server.
 The jQuery/Ajax client's files are also served through the Node.js server.
 * Supported query syntax:
   * all search terms are combined using logical *AND*.